 - Types of Resistance When Cycling

-- Air Resistance of the Cyclist
+- How Air Resistance of the Cyclist Affects Cycling Speed

-The method used here was the same as that described on the previous page on Air Resistance of the Cyclist.
+The method used here was the same as that described on the previous page on the Air Resistance of the Cyclist.
 The main results are shown in this table, in which “Diff’ in CdA” means the difference in CdA compared to the default option.
 A CdA difference of .01 on the 2016 Transcontinental Race (TCR) route translates into an average speed difference of about 0.13 km/h for the same power, or about 1 hour 5 minutes of total cycling time.